azzajess/USB-Shifter-to-Thrustmaster-Wheelbase/README.md

 * USB Hosts Libary - https://github.com/felis/USB_Host_Shield_2.0#how-to-include-the-library
 * PS2 plug (for plugging into the wheel base.)
 * USB Shifter of course.
 I cant guarentee it will work on all usb shifters.
-(What I used - )
+(What I used - ) ** You can find these by typing in "USB Shifter" on ebay or aliexpress.
+Pick the one that suits you.